omnideconv/immunedeconv/README.md

 ### Standard R Package
 We highly recommend using `conda`, as it will avoid incompatibilities between different package versions.
 That being said, you can also install `immunedeconv` as a regular R package in your default R installation.
+Installation typically completes within 30 minutes, depending on how many dependency packages need to be compiled.

 You need install the following non-CRAN dependencies.
 If you use a very recent version of [devtools](https://github.com/r-lib/devtools), it will also resolve these dependencies automatically.